-DOR FLU data:
+DOR FLU data

-The Montana Deportment of Revenue has a GIS coverage of land use that evaluates irrigated lands for property taxes.
+The Montana Department of Revenue has a GIS coverage of land use that are used to evaluate irrigated lands for property tax purposes.
 This data (FLU) is state wide and includes data from the RWRCC and DNRC's evaluation of existing uses.
 The FLU data has large parcel data that has limited value for individual field evaluation.
-Because it is important to have unique irrigated parcels for the evaluation of consumptive water use , the FLU coverage was intersected with the BLM's GCDB (legal land description) coverage to obtain a FLU coverage that has a maximum parcel size of the GCDB data.
+Because it is important to have unique irrigated parcels for the evaluation of consumptive water use, the FLU coverage was intersected with the BLM's GCDB (legal land description) coverage to obtain a FLU coverage that has a maximum parcel size of the GCDB data.
 This GIS file was then used to select those parcels that do not include the other DNRC data (described below).